DataDog/hiring-engineers/answers.md

 ```

 ### - Bonus question: In your own words, what is the Agent?

+An agent is an autonomous software that interacts with users and helps users complete some jobs on behalf of the users.
+For example, the Datadog agent collects events and metrics on behalf of users.
+Besides, users can configure the agent and customize metrics for collection.
+The collected data are sent to Datadog for monitoring and analysis.
+Therefore, the Datadog agent contains three main parts: 1) a collector that captures system metrics by running checks; 2) a server that receive custormized metrics from applications; 3) a forwarder that send data from the collector and the server to Datadog.

 ## Step 2: Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
 [Tags](https://docs.datadoghq.com/guides/tagging/) are very useful to group machines and metrics for monitoring.
 Assigning tags using the Agent configuration file will define the tag for the overall agent.